 The park was created in 1968 and encompasses the Westchester County section of the Old Croton Aqueduct, between Croton Gorge County Park and the Yonkers-New York City line.
 This 26.2-mile portion of the total 41-mile Aqueduct route became Old Croton Aqueduct State Historic Park, a recreational and cultural resource that appeals to a wide range of visitors.
 Tree-lined and grassy, traversing local villages and varied landscapes, the trail offers glimpses of historic and architectural treasures along the way.
 Now a National Historic Landmark, the Aqueduct is one of the great engineering achievements of the 19th century.

-Easy 1-mile hike along the beautiful New Croton Dam.
+Greet the New Year with an easy 1-mile hike north along the Aqueduct and atop the beautiful Croton Dam.
 Meet near the restrooms at the parking lot at Croton Gorge Park, Rte.
 129, Cortlandt 10567.
-The leader of the hike will discuss the history and construction of the Old Croton Aqueduct and the features of the Croton Dam.
+The leader of the hike will discuss the history and construction of the Old Croton Aqueduct and the features of the Croton Dam, the trailhead of the Aqueduct trail.
 The Aqueduct was completed in 1842 to supply water to New York City.
-The trailhead for the Aqueduct trail begins at the dam and proceeds south.
-You may wish to bring a lunch to eat at the picnic area in Croton Gorge Park.
-Contact: Tom Tarnowsky, email@example.com or call 914-862-4207.
+No reservations necessary.
+Contact: Tom Tarnowsky, firstname.lastname@example.org or call 914-862-4207.